GP-PowerpuffGirls/StoryAlive/README.md

 # 📖 StoryAlive

-**StoryAlive** is a graduation project that transforms Arabic PDF stories into fully produced audiobooks.
+**StoryAlive** is a graduation project that transforms Egyptian Arabic PDF stories into fully produced audiobooks.
 A user uploads a PDF, and the platform automatically extracts a screenplay, assigns voice actors to each character, synthesizes speech with per-sentence emotion control, layers in location sound effects and background music, and returns a single mixed audio file with a synchronized scrolling transcript.

 ---